 So, we thought it would be awesome to do a quick follow up to our previous video titled: Password Crack Windows Server 2008 R2 in under a minute!

 We will be doing this on a Server 2008 R2 domain controller.
-The forest and domain functional levels will also be at 2008 R2.
+The forest and domain functional levels will also be on 2008 R2.

 Are you protected?